cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ### Wire up the transfer stack and middleware in app.go

-In app.go, the existing transfer stack must be wrapped the fee middleware.
+In app.go, the existing transfer stack must be wrapped with the fee middleware.

 ```golang